deepaksithu/Assessing_Data_Notes/README.md

 - [License](#license)

 ## Overview
 In these notes three datasets containing example medical record information about a new treatment are analyzed.
 The datasets are `adverse_reactions.csv` which contains patient first and last names as well as listed adverse reactions they experienced from the treatment, `patients.csv`  which contains patient information such as gender, address, and phone number, and `treatments.csv` which shows patient first and last name as well as which treatment they received and what their hba1c levels were at the start and end.
 The `common-programmatic-assessments.ipynb` file contains notes on common programmatic assessments in `pandas` which can be used on dataframes.
-In the `assessing.ipynb` file is visually and programmatically assessed to then be cleaned.
+In the `assessing.ipynb` file the datasets are visually and programmatically assessed to then be cleaned.

 ## Requirements
 This code depends on the `pandas` library.

-In addition to these, the Jupyter Notebook assumes that the data sets, `adverse_reactions.csv`, `patients.csv`, and `treatments.csv` have been extracted and are in the project folder.
+In addition to these, the Jupyter Notebook assumes that the data sets `adverse_reactions.csv`, `patients.csv`, and `treatments.csv` have been extracted and are in the project folder.

 The Binder badge above can be used to explore an executable environment for the `assessing.ipynb` file.